D4vd discography

-American singer and songwriter D4vd has released one studio album, two extended plays (EPs), thirty-one singles, two promotional singles, and fifteen music videos.
-Born in Queens, New York City, later raised in Houston, Texas.
-D4vd began recording experimental music to avoid receiving copyright strikes of his montage videos of the video game Fortnite.
+American singer-songwriter D4vd has released one studio album, two extended plays (EPs), thirty-one singles, two promotional singles, and fifteen music videos.
+Born in Queens, New York City, and raised in Houston, Texas, D4vd started creating experimental music to avoid copyright strikes on his Fortnite video game montages.

-D4vd has received numerous awards throughout the past two years.
-These include the nomination of "Here with Me" for Rolling Stone Sound of the Year at the 2023 Streamy Awards, and "Romantic Homicide"'s nomination for Music Video (Independent) at the 14th Hollywood Music in Media Awards.
-Both tracks also received nominations for BMI Pop Awards Award-Winning tracks later in 2024.
+D4vd has received several awards in the past two years.
+"Here with Me" was nominated for Rolling Stone Sound of the Year at the 2023 Streamy Awards, and "Romantic Homicide" was nominated for Music Video (Independent) at the 14th Hollywood Music in Media Awards.
+Both tracks were also nominated for BMI Pop Awards in 2024.